sddevelopment-be/penguin-pragmatic-patterns/README.md

 | [SDDevelopment DocGen v2.0.0](https://github.com/sddevelopment-be/document-generation) | Converting the markdown documents into various document formats |

 ## Contributors ✨

+If you wish to contribute in any way to this initiative, please take a look at our [Contribution Guide](./CONTRIBUTING.md).
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->